Astute-Systems/MediaX/README.md

     -width (the width of the image) type: int32 default: 640

 ```
-The recieve example will display the stream (user **--help** for options):
+The receive example will display the stream (user **--help** for options):
 ```
-./recieve-example
+./receive-example
 ```
-Receiver has these additional recieve command line options, see **--help** for more info:
+Receiver has these additional receive command line options, see **--help** for more info:
 ```
     -session_name (the SAP/SDP session name) type: string default: "TestVideo1"
     -wait_sap (wait for SAP/SDP announcement) type: bool default: false